TheEmidee/UECodingStandard/cpp_naming_convention.md

 Select the right DECLARE_DELEGATE macro: https://docs.unrealengine.com/en-US/Programming/UnrealArchitecture/Delegates/index.html

-The delegate type must start with the letter `F`, then the project prefix, then the word `On` and end with `Delegate`:
+The delegate type must start with the letter `F`, then the project prefix, then the word `On` and end with `Delegate` : ex `FMGOnDamageTakenDelegate`

+The delegate class member must be the delegate type name, starting with `On` : `OnDamageTakenDelegate`

+The accessor to this class member must be the type name, starting with `On` and without the `Delegate`suffix: `OnDamageTaken()`

+Define two functions when exposing an event to a subclass.
+1. The first function should be virtual and its name should begin with Notify : `NotifyDamageTaken`
+2. The second function should be a BlueprintImplementableEvent UFUNCTION and its name should begin with Receive: `ReceiveOnDamageTaken`.
+See `[cpp.naming.function.ufunction]`.

+The default implementation of the virtual function should be to call the `BlueprintImplementableEvent` function.

+Call the virtual function starting with `Notify` before broadcasting the event.

+    // Header file

     DECLARE_DYNAMIC_MULTICAST_DELEGATE_OneParam( FMGOnDamageTakenDelegate, float, Damage );

-The delegate class member must be the delegate type name, starting with `On`:
+    UCLASS()

-    class AMGCharacter
+    class AMGClass
     {
+    public:

+        FMGOnDamageTakenDelegate & OnDamageTaken( float Duration ) const;

+    protected:

+        virtual void NotifyOnDamageTaken( float DamageTaken );

+    private:

+        UFUNCTION( BlueprintImplementableEvent, meta = ( AllowPrivateAccess = true, DisplayName = "OnDamageTaken" ) )
+        void ReceiveOnDamageTaken( float Distance );

         UPROPERTY( BlueprintAssignable )
         FMGOnDamageTakenDelegate OnDamageTakenDelegate;
     };

-The accessor to this class member must be the type name, starting with `On` and without the `Delegate`suffix:

-    class AMGCharacter
+    FORCEINLINE FMGOnDamageTakenDelegate & OnDamageTaken( float Duration ) const {
+        return OnDamageTakenDelegate;
+    }

+    // Implementation file

+    void AMGClass::NotifyOnDamageTaken( float Distance )
     {
-        FMGOnDamageTakenDelegate & OnDamageTaken();
-    };

-Define two functions when exposing an event to a subclass.
-1. The first function should be virtual and its name should begin with Notify.
-2. The second function should be a BlueprintImplementableEvent UFUNCTION and its name should begin with Receive.
-See `[cpp.naming.function.ufunction]`.

-The default implementation of the virtual function should be to call the BlueprintImplementableEvent function:

-	virtual void NotifyActorBeginOverlap(AActor* OtherActor);

-	UFUNCTION(BlueprintImplementableEvent, meta=(DisplayName = "ActorBeginOverlap"), Category="Collision")
-	void ReceiveActorBeginOverlap(AActor* OtherActor);

-    // --

-    void AActor::NotifyActorBeginOverlap(AActor* OtherActor)
-    {
-	    ReceiveActorBeginOverlap(OtherActor);
-    }

-Call the virtual function starting with `Notify` before broadcasting the event, if both are defined:

-    FORMAT CORRECTLY BELOW

-    DECLARE_DYNAMIC_MULTICAST_DELEGATE_ThreeParams(FHoatActorGraphConnectivityChangedSignature, AActor*, Source, AActor*, Target, float, Distance);

-    /** Event when the connectivity of an observed source vertex has changed. */ virtual void NotifyOnConnectivityChanged(AActor* Source, AActor* Target, float Distance);

-    /** Event when the connectivity of an observed source vertex has changed. */ UFUNCTION(BlueprintImplementableEvent, Category = Graph, meta = (DisplayName = "OnConnectivityChanged")) void ReceiveOnConnectivityChanged(AActor* Source, AActor* Target, float Distance);

-    /** Event when the connectivity of an observed source vertex has changed. */ UPROPERTY(BlueprintAssignable)
-    FHoatActorGraphConnectivityChangedSignature OnConnectivityChanged;

-    void AHoatActorGraph::NotifyOnConnectivityChanged(AActor* Source, AActor* Target, float Distance) {
-    ReceiveOnConnectivityChanged(Source, Target, Distance);
-    OnConnectivityChanged.Broadcast(Source, Target, Distance);

-    HOAT_LOG(hoat, Log, TEXT("%s changed the connectivity of vertex %s: Distance to target %s changed to %f."), *GetName(), *Source->GetName(), *Target->GetName(), Distance);
+        ReceiveOnDamageTaken( Distance );
+        OnDamageTakenDelegate.Broadcast( Distance );
     }